tvkhoa/react_webpack_rails/docs/install_generator.md

 Install Generator
 =======

-`Install` generator is build from 6 independent generators responsible for different parts of installation process.
-All steps except core generator can be skipped by passing one of possible [options]().
+`Install` generator is build from 5 independent generators responsible for different parts of installation process.
+All steps except core generator can be skipped by passing one of possible [options](#options).

 ```bash
 $ rails generate react_webpack_rails:install